Amygda1la/Hamming-Code/Readme.md

 # Plans for the updates
 >1
-make the program work with all types of bit-code messages
+make the program work with all types of bit-coded messages

 > 2
 auto-translation any message with any symbols to bit code